Breast Augmentation and Enlargement

 If your starting breast size was very small (A to AA cup size), then losing weight tends not to make the augmented breast smaller.
 Instead it reduces the thin normal fatty tissue layer under the skin, and in the breast tissue layer.
 This makes the implant edge more easily palpable (particularly in the outer edge near the arm-pit, and in the skin crease area under your breast).

-How Can I Prevent Sagging In Future Years?
+How Can I Prevent Sagging/Drooping In Future Years?

 Some sagging is inevitable but careful choices can modify your risk.